fed/config/README.md

 # Developer's macOS Fresh Install

-This document describes how I set up my development environment on a new MacBook or iMac.
+This document describes how I set up my development environment on a brand new MacBook or iMac 🖥

 ## System Preferences

-**Apple icon > System Preferences:**

 * General > Use dark menu bar and dock
 * Dock > Automatically hide and show the Dock

-## Host Name
+## Hostname

 ```
 sudo scutil --set HostName <new-host-name>